pagekey/website/_drafts/how-to-implement-a-binary-search-tree-in-python.md

   ...
 ```

+Whew!
+Glad that one's done.

 # Traversals

 There are three ways to traverse a tree: pre-order traversal, in-order traversal, and post-order traversal.
 The traversals are mostly implemented in the `Node` class.

+We mentioned at the start of the article that BSTs can be useful for sorting data.
+As it turns out, the way in which you **traverse** the tree structure will yield different element orderings that can be applied to a variety of applications.

+The most straightforward example is sorting from least to greatest.
+If your BST contains all numbers, an in-order traversal of the tree will return a list of all the numbers in the tree, sorted.
+Another application is the conversion of expressions between infix, prefix, and postfix.
+If you can represent an expression as an Abstract Syntax Tree (AST) or something similar, these conversions aren't much more than an in-order, pre-order, or post-order traversal of the AST.

 (Traversal picture)